 If I told you his age, you would have so many assumptions and misconceptions that we could easily spend the rest of our time correcting them.
 Let’s skip that part.

-I don’t mean to be coy, but as I struggled to explain our unusual life, there are so many words you could intentionally or accidentally utter that would make me hate you, if only for a little bit.
+I don’t mean to be coy, but as I struggled to explain our family’s unusual life, there are so many words you could intentionally or accidentally utter that would make me very angry, if only for a little bit.
 I’m trying to avoid that too.

 You would likely be overwhelmed by the things he can’t do, and probably be unable to appreciate the things he can and does accomplish.
 Some of your questions would be predictable, others not.
 I would be unable to answer most of them to your satisfaction.